new: drive vas from your AI agent over MCP · Cursor, Claude Code, Windsurf

 How do I avoid these mistakes when building with Framer?

 Three non-negotiable habits: (1) Configure database access controls at table/collection creation — before writing any feature code.
 (2) Treat any paste-a-key-into-code as a bug from the first keystroke, not "I'll move it to env vars later."
-(3) Run a VAS scan before every production deploy — five minutes of scanning prevents hours-to-weeks of breach response.
+(3) Run a vas scan before every production deploy — five minutes of scanning prevents hours-to-weeks of breach response.
 Specifically: Scan your deployed application with a security tool that understands this stack.
 Address the specific findings — generic best practices don't catch platform-specific misconfigurations..